Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Related Work

-Nowadays, many deep learning models in NLP uses word embeddings as input features \cite{Ruder2016, Poria2016, double-embeddings}.
-Word embedding is a~text vectorization technique, and it transforms words in a~vocabulary to vectors of continuous real numbers.
-The advantage of word embeddings over previous vectorization techniques such as bag-of-words \cite{Augustyniak2015} is the transformation from a~high-dimensional sparse vector space to a~lower-dimensional dense vector space.
-It is worth to mention that each word dimension in the embedding vector represents a~latent feature of this word.
-These vectors showed to encode linguistic regularities and patterns \cite{Le2014}.
-The most well-known approaches to word embedding are neural networks and matrix factorization.
-The first and the most recognizable word embedding method is called Word2Vec \cite{Le2014}.
-This neural network-based model covers two approaches: Continuous Bag-of-Words model (CBOW), and Skip-gram model (SG).
-The CBOW model predicts the target word from its context words (''phone has the best \_ of all available phones'', where \_ denotes the target word ''screen'').
-On the other hand, the Skip-gram model predicts the context words given the target word.
+Nowadays, many deep learning models in NLP use word embeddings as input features \cite{Ruder2016, Poria2016, double-embeddings}.
+One of the first word embedding methods is called Word2Vec \cite{Le2014}.
+This neural network-based model predicts the target word from its context words (''phone has the best \_ of all available phones'', where \_ denotes the target word ''screen'') or the context words given the target word.
 A second widely used word embedding is Global Vector (GloVe) \cite{Pennington14glove:global}, which is trained based on a~global word-word co-occurrence matrix.
-Third technique is fastText \cite{bojanowski2017enriching}.
+A third technique is fastText \cite{bojanowski2017enriching}.
 It is based on the Skip-gram model, where each word is represented as a~bag of character n-grams.
-This approach allows us to compute word representations for words that did not appear in the training data.
-Researchers started to train and use sentiment oriented word embeddings.
-This was dictated by the nature of the opinionated texts.
-Cambria et al. \cite{Poria2016} trained word2vec with the CBOW architecture on a~large Amazon product review dataset to get embeddings with sentiment context.
-Hu et al. \cite{double-embeddings} proposed a simple CNN model employing double embeddings: general-purpose and domain-specific embeddings.
+Researchers started to train and also use domain-dependent word embeddings, e.g., based on product reviews \cite{Poria2016, double-embeddings}.
+An interesting approach was proposed by Yin et al.~\cite{Yin:2016:UWD:3060832.3061038}, they used dependency paths to generate embeddings.